AnirudhRayas/anirudhrayas.github.io/_pages/about.md

 :wave: **Welcome to my website!**

 I'm a PhD student in the School of Electrical, Computer, and Energy Engineering at <a href="http://www.asu.edu/">Arizona State University</a>, where I'm fortunate to be advised by <a href="http://www.public.asu.edu/~gdasarat/">Prof. Gautam Dasarathy</a>.
-Prior to this, I earned my B.Tech degree in Electronics and Communication Engineering from <a href="http://ec.pes.edu">PES University</a>, Bangalore, where I completed my undergraduate thesis under the guidance of <a href="http://sites.google.com/a/pes.edu/sanjeevg/">Prof. Sanjeev Gurugopinath</a>.
+Before this, I earned my B.Tech degree in Electronics and Communication Engineering from <a href="http://ec.pes.edu">PES University</a>, Bangalore, where I completed my undergraduate thesis under the guidance of <a href="http://sites.google.com/a/pes.edu/sanjeevg/">Prof. Sanjeev Gurugopinath</a>.

-My research interests span topics in high dimensional statistics, learning theory, and optimization.
-Specifically, I'm interested in developing novel algorithms for high dimensional structured estimation problems with applications to large scale networked dynamical systems such as Brain,  Power, and Information networks.
+My research goal is to develop novel theory and statistically principled methodologies for learning and understanding fundamental network structures in complex interactive systems.
+A key focus is characterizing statistical complexity, computational efficiency, estimation accuracy, and their trade-offs under realistic network constraints and data collection processes.
+My research interests lie at the intersection of high-dimensional statistics, graphical models, network theory, and optimization.

- In my spare time, I like to read about the history of mathematics and mathematicians, I also enjoy hiking, swimming, playing chess (albeit poorly) and watching animated movies.
+ In my spare time, I like to read about the history of mathematics and mathematicians, I also enjoy hiking, swimming, playing chess (albeit poorly), and watching animated movies.

+ **I am on the postdoctoral job market**.
+Please find my CV below.

  <a href="https://drive.google.com/file/d/1eCfk5vAOpeAk-leTQ9F7qJzxrgyzNiP5/view?usp=sharing" target="_blank">
   <button style="background-color: #4a90e2; color: white; border: none; padding: 10px 20px; border-radius: 5px; font-size: 14px; cursor: pointer;">